microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

 1. For your IoT device to call your REST endpoint, it will need to know the URL.
 When you accessed it earlier, you used `localhost`, which is a shortcut to access REST endpoints on your local machine.
 To allow you IoT device to get access, you need to either:

     * Publish the Functions app - follow the instructions in earlier lessons to publish your functions app to the cloud.
 Once published, the URL will be `https://<APP_NAME>.azurewebsites.net/api/text-to-timer`, where `<APP_NAME>` will be the name of your functions app.
+Make sure to also publish your local settings.

       When working with HTTP triggers, they are secured by default with a function app key.
 To get this key, run the following command: